 This page provides an overview of The Fragile Fight.
-For more information about current works, the project plan, and the Fragile Museum please visit fragilefight.com.
+For more information about current works, please visit;

-“By displaying the animal kingdom on such a large scale, in such a fragile medium, I believe it will not only capture the interest of those who want to learn more about the species with which we share this earth, but also awaken a more emotive connection to the plight of the natural world.” – Matthew Penn
+“By displaying the animal kingdom in such a fragile yet powerful paradox, and an intriguing juxtaposition between life and death, I believe it will capture the interest of those who want to learn more about the species with which we equally share this earth and the mission of the Fragile Fight.” – Matthew Penn

 Over the past 5 years since the project's inception, Penn has invested capital raised from sales of his artworks into the project, using profits made from his figurative artworks which include hyper-realistic portraits and bronze sculptures, these artworks were the prequel to the immediate narrative and will continue to fuse with the Fragile Fight and play a vital role in its artistic embodiment.

 We are as much a part of the ecosystem as all other species and these artistic figurative presences will showcase our fragility alongside portraits of those who dedicate and sacrifice their lives to the greater cause, they will become the watchers and guardians.

 If we stay on this current trajectory; the world will not be the same for our children.
 It will be less diverse and abundant, more chaotic, and ultimately; harder for them to inhabit with their fellow organisms.
 We must stop looking at the world through guilty eyes and blind faith, we have the ability to rewrite the narrative of our epoch.

 Within our DNA is the code to succeed; We don’t have to change the world on our own, we must change the world together.
 Let’s stamp our era in the history books where future generations look back at us and respect who we were for what we did for them.
 Let us be the inspiration for millennia and halt this perpetual cycle of destruction.

 Conservation has inspired the Fragile Fight to push the boundaries of artistic innovations, we must put our differences aside and relish our ability to work together and unite action worldwide